 Whether it’s this recipe, spicy cajun, or some other fun combination of ingredients you can come up with, you won’t regret trying this twist on the original shelled peanut.

-- 2 pounds unsalted shelled peanuts
+- 2 pounds unsalted peanuts in shell

 - 30 garlic cloves (I know this sounds like a lot, but trust me, it's necessary for the peanuts to be infused with the garlic flavor)

 - 2 12 oz bottles lager beer (I chose Rolling Rock)